Rodrigmi/Test/README.md

 ```
 SWITCH BACK TO ROBOT SIDE WINDOW

-8. Edit the launch file to tell it to read from these map files
+8. Edit the launch file to tell it to read from these newly added map files
 ```
 	vim catkin_ws/src/lifelong_object_learning/launch/startup.launch
 ```